-Print on demand (POD) is simply a method of book production used as an alternative to, and increasingly in conjunction with the more traditional offset printing methods.
-Print on demand books are stored electronically and individually printed as they are ordered.
-Because print on demand books can be produced quickly and inexpensively, with little discernible difference in appearance from that of the offset printed book, its use has gained wide acceptance among publishers and self publishing authors.
+Print on demand (POD) is simply a method of book production used as an alternative to, and increasingly in conjunction with more traditional offset printing methods.
+POD books are stored electronically and individually printed as they are ordered.
+Because Print on demand books can be produced quickly, inexpensively and at a premium quality, its use has gained wide acceptance among publishers and self-published authors like you.

-If you can work it into your budget, there’s no question that its money well spent to have a professional design your cover for you.
-While our templates will provide you with an acceptable appearance for your book, it’s difficult to make a unique statement or capture the “feel” of your book with a general purpose template.
+If you can work it into your budget, there’s no question that it’s money well spent to have a professional design your book cover for you.
+While our templates will provide you with an acceptable appearance for your book, it’s difficult to make a unique statement or capture the “feel” and “tone” of your book with a general purpose template.

 Aventine Press generally prices books we publish based on finished page count; however, we will consider cover pricing requests to accommodate special situations whenever possible.
 Our pricing reflects printing costs, the authors’ royalty and takes the booksellers trade discount into consideration.

-Note: Some companies short discounts to booksellers to artificially “inflate” author royalties.
+Note: Other companies short discounts to booksellers to artificially “inflate” author royalties.
 We strongly discourage this practice.
 Our list prices reflect the customary 55% trade discount.

 |BOOK SIZE||WORD COUNT||PAPERBACK||HARDCOVER|

 |108 – 200 pages||30,000-56,000||$10.95 – $12.95||$22.95 – $25.95|

 |204 – 300 pages||56,000-80,000||$13.95 – $16.95||$26.95 – $28.95|

 |304 – 400 pages||80,000-110,000||$17.95 – $20.95||$29.95 – $31.95|